 When declaring a degree, you face many important decisions that will affect your future.
 We at the IU East School of Social Work are prepared to help you with this process by highlighting some reasons why social work at Indiana University is a good choice for your future.

 - Social work is both a challenging and rewarding profession, and it continues to be one of the faster growing professions in the U.S. economy!

 - Social work “is the only undergraduate major that educates students to be professional social workers.
 BSW graduates are prepared for immediate entry into direct human service professional positions – ready to excel in careers in social work and ready to do post-graduate work at the master’s degree level” (National Association of Social Workers).

 - Based on advanced degrees and years of experience, incomes from social work positions range from $25,000 to over $80,000.

 - Social workers provide services to individuals, families, groups, and communities.
 They are often involved in organizational planning and management.

 - Part of the students’ educational experience includes hands-on opportunities to practice skills learned in the classroom.
-The Bachelor of Social Work program requires two internships where students interface with actual clients in agency settings.
+The BSW program requires a year long practicum (internship) where students interface with actual clients in agency settings.
 They also have opportunities to do service learning in several of their courses; a feature very much appreciated by students and community members alike.
 As a result, students are well prepared to enter directly into a professional work setting upon graduation, or continue on toward a master’s level graduate education.

 Purpose + Change in the World + Improving Lives + Options = A career in Social Work